What Are the Best Places to Stay in Thailand for Families in 2026?

 7. Koh Samui: Family-Friendly Island Luxury

-Back in the day, Ko Samui was mostly coconut farms and fishing villages.
-You can still see that local side in places like Mae Nam and the back roads near the mountains.
-But now there are also big supermarkets, fancy resorts, international schools, and a beautiful and big mall.
+It’s Thailand’s second-largest island, but it still feels cozy.
+You can drive around it in under two hours.
+The beaches are beautiful.
+The roads are decent.
+And there’s a great mix of quiet corners and places with plenty to do.
+Back in the day, Ko Samui was mostly coconut farms and fishing villages, you can still see that local side in places like Mae Nam and the back roads near the mountains.
+But now there are also big supermarkets, fancy resorts, international schools, and a proper mall.

+What we love most is that sweet spot between fun and peace.
+You’ve got everything here, kids’ activities, beach clubs, great restaurants, solid hospitals (Ruby was actually born here).
 But it still feels like an island.
-We can drive ten minutes and be on a quiet beach with nobody else around.
-Then head back and watch a movie in the cinema.
+We can drive ten minutes and be on a quiet beach with nobody else around, then head back and watch a movie at the cinema.
+And did you know that most of The White Lotus Season 3 was shot here?

 👉 Check out my articles on Super Fun Things to do With Kids in Samui and The Best Family Resorts in Samui!